Lawrence Berkeley National Lab's (LBNL) Facilities Division has an opening for a Facilities Area Manager to join the team.

-Assure that day-to-day work, operations, and activities are conducted safely and within established work authorizations in accordance with DOE, federal, state and related regulations, policies and procedures.
+Ensure that day-to-day work, operations, and activities are conducted safely and within established work authorizations following DOE, federal, state, and related regulations, policies, and procedures.

-Lead and collaborate with partnership teams including building management staff, line management and senior management of research/operational divisions, Facilities, IT, Protective Services and EH&S, and including as needed, consultants, vendors, university staff and other external personnel, to provide creative and effective resolution to a diverse range of complex technical problems.
+Lead and collaborate with partner teams, including building management staff, line management, and senior management of research/operational divisions, Facilities: Regions and Zones, Engineering, IT, Security and Emergency Services and EH&S, and including as needed, consultants, vendors, university staff and other external personnel, to provide creative and effective resolution to a diverse range of complex technical problems.

-Assess implementation of service and quality delivery models within the assigned area(s) to identify safety assessment, asset review, process improvement, and cost effectiveness opportunities.
+Assess the implementation of service and quality delivery models within the assigned area(s) to identify safety assessment, asset review, process improvement, and cost-effectiveness opportunities.

-Works with the facility engineer or assigned project manager to ensure an as-built drawing for a facility are current and redlines have been incorporated.
-Ensures that all components identified in the drawings are installed and in working order and appropriate PMs have been written and are in the system for issue.
+Partner with the facility engineer or assigned project manager to ensure as-built drawings for a facility are current, and redlines have been incorporated.
+Ensure all components identified in the drawings are installed and in working order, and appropriate PMs have been written and are in the system.

-Develop and maintain Service Level Agreements for individual areas, buildings and assets in order to collaboratively create and document operational service level agreements between research divisions and Facilities.
+Develop and maintain Service Level Agreements for individual areas, buildings, and assets, working collaboratively with research divisions.

 What is Required:

-Proven experience including significant attention to the identification, assessment, communication and resolution of complex technical and systemic issues.
+Proven experience and significant attention to identifying, assessing, communicating, and resolving complex technical and systemic issues.

 Experience applying analytical and problem-solving skills to complex problems.

-Must be knowledgeable of disaster planning, emergency preparedness and general facility safety including federal, state and application laws, regulations, procedures and guidelines.
+Strong knowledge and experience in disaster planning, emergency preparedness, and general facility safety, including federal, state, and application laws, regulations, procedures, and guidelines.

-Demonstrated ability to use computers effectively for record-keeping, report writing and communication and use computer applications such as MS Office, Databases, or Facilities Management Systems at a level of competence to do analysis, produce presentations and reports suitable for Facilities and Laboratory management.
+Demonstrated ability and experience using computers and computer applications such as Google Suite, MS Office, Databases, or other Facilities Management Systems at a level of competence to analyze and produce presentations and reports suitable for Facilities and Laboratory management.

-Ability to be on-call and to work extended periods as needed for operations
+Work on weekends, emergencies, and extended periods as needed for operations.

-Demonstrate an understanding of DOE Orders, National Laboratory work controls, safety and environmental, and project management processes.
+Demonstrate understanding of DOE Orders, National Laboratory work controls, safety and environmental, and project management processes.